Misiurewicz points and subhyperbolicity in unicritical algebraic correspondences: Definitions and main results

 \begin{defi}[\bf Ramified points of the correspondence] \normalfont Let $a$ be a Misiurewicz point for the family $\mathbf{f}_c$ given by~\eqref{lkjdllkjhalsoed}.
-The set of \emph{ramified points} is where $\mathbf{f}_a^0$ is the identity.
+The set of \emph{ramified points} is where $\mathbf{f}_a^0$ denotes the identity map.
 Since this set is countable, we will denote its elements by $a_j$, with $a_0=0$ and $j \geq 0.$ \end{defi}

 By Lemma \ref{alkjacbcbkhlpsdf}, the set $R$ in \eqref{lkjhaskkjshdfbc} is locally finite.